 Step 2→ Hit the Return to run the command. and Allow File/Folder access permission.

 Having Trouble Giving Full Disk Access?

-If you are facing some difficulty in granting Full Disk Access or full disk access Mac not showing, then you can use an app called CleanMyMac X to fix this issue.
-If you have decided to fix this problem, consider going through the steps below.
+If you are facing some difficulty granting Full Disk Access or full disk access Mac not showing, then you can use an app called CleanMyMac X to fix this issue.
+If you have decided to fix this problem, consider following the steps below.

 Step.
 1→ Download and install the CleanMyMac X app from the official website.

 Step.
 2→.
 Launch the app and click on the Maintenance panel.